juandagilc/DAO-MaxMSP-Pd/SETUP.md

 ********************************************************************************

-# Makefiles to build Pd externals (for Mac, Windows, and Linux)
+# Makefiles to build Pd externals (for macOS, Windows, and Linux)

 The makefile in the folder of each external detects the name of the external to build, so no action is needed to create a new project when copying an existing project as a template.
-The local makefile in each external's folder calls a global makefile located in the \_SDK_ folder.
+The local makefile in each external's folder calls a global makefile located in the \_COMMON_ folder.
 This global makefile is shared among all externals in the repository and defines the build targets.
-The operating system where Make is run is detected and the right target is selected accordingly.
-The variable ``BBB=1`` can be passed to Make in order cross-compile the externals for the BeagleBone Black from a host operating system (cross-compilation was tested only on OS X using the Linaro toolchain).
+The makefile also detects the operating system and the right target is selected accordingly.
+The variable ``BBB=1`` can be passed to cross-compile the externals for the [*BeagleBone Black + Bela Cape*](http://bela.io) from a host operating system (cross-compilation was tested only on macOS using the [Linaro toolchain](https://github.com/BelaPlatform/Bela/wiki/Compiling-Bela-projects-in-Eclipse)).

 Below is the folder structure that is assumed:

 ```
 	    DAO-MaxMSP-Pd
+		├── _COMMON_
+	    │   └── MakefilePd.mk (the global makefile)
 		├── _SDK_
-	    │   ├── pd-includes (contents from pd src)
-	    │   └── MakefilePd.mk (the global makefile)
+	    │   └── pure-data (git submodule)
 	    └── template~
 	        ├── Products
 	        │   ├── _main.pd (used to run the Pd patch on the BBB+Bela)